Now That's What I Call 80's Drums

 Heard all you need to hear?
 Then there’s only one thing left to do; get this album in your sample collection!
 It’s available to purchase as single tracks or you can save a nifty 20% off when you buy the album in full.

-Drumdrops offers the album as drum multi-tracks, mixes, drum stems and drum loops.
+Drumdrops offers the album as drum multi-tracks, mixes nd drum stems, drum loops and MP3 practice tracks.
 All of the multi-tracks come with session templates including Pro Tools, Cubase, Ableton Live, Reaper and Studio One.
 An OMF file is also provided should you need to export the 24 bit 44.1 WAVs into any other DAW.
 To make life that little bit easier, a beat tempo map is included to help sync -up the drum machines.

 The Stem and mix packs come with the full mix of drums, as well as separate drum stems of each individual drum component.
 These stems are ideal for those who want the ready mixed versions of the track and will help build your track at super speed.